 - Plans may lack an annual automatic contribution escalation.

-For more information on automatic enrollment options for 401(k) plan sponsors and how this can benefit your business and employees, contact your TrueNorth Retirement Services financial advisor.
+For more information on automatic enrollment options for 401(k) plan sponsors and how this can benefit your business and employees, visit our website, or contact your TrueNorth Retirement Services financial advisor.